 There is no maximum age.

-Kit includes a 'duty rig' uniform which is the uniform that will be worn whilst on duty, and full firefighting kit, including helmet and boots, which is used whilst carrying out training and when attending incidents.
+Kit includes uniform that will be worn whilst on duty, and full firefighting kit, including helmet and boots, which is used whilst carrying out training and when attending incidents.

-LFRS have a number of duty systems.
-Full details can be found by clicking on ‘Working Patterns’
+LFRS have several duty systems.
+Full details can be found by clicking on ‘Shift Systems’ on the ‘Wholetime Firefighter’ section on our Careers page.

 Yes, there is a pension scheme, details of which are given to successful candidates.